linl33/bohemia/guide/guide.md

 - Log into the AWS console: aws.amazon.com
+- In the upper right hand corner select "Sign-into Console"
 - Click the “Launch a virtual machine” option under “Build a solution”
 - Select “Ubuntu Server 18.04 LTS (HVM)”
 -To the far right select 64-bit (x86)